arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/multi-protocol-gateway/content.md

 mqtt_password = 'public'
 ```

 These 2 parameters are required to establish a connection with The Things Network.
-The `APP_EUI` and `APP_KEY` are required to be configured, as they are provided from The Things Network or from the LoRaWAN platform that you may try extablishing connection to.
+The `APP_EUI` and `APP_KEY` are required to be configured, as they are provided from The Things Network or from the LoRaWAN® platform that you may try extablishing connection to.
 Additionally, the `DEV_EUI` will be predefined as the device will request and apply the EUI.
 However, if it requires to use different `DEV_EUI`, you can make the change in this section.

 ```python
 # Obtained during first registration of the device